 - Kosher salt

-- In a large sauce pan, combine tomatillos, tomato, onion, garlic, chile de arbol, jalenpeno and oregano.
-Add 1 1/2 cups water and bring to a simmer.
+- To make the salsa verde, combine the tomatillos, tomato, onion, garlic, chile de arbol, jalapeño, and oregano in a large saucepan.
+Add 1 1/2 cups of water and bring to a simmer.
 Cook for about 15 minutes.
 Drain, reserving the liquid.

-- Transfer to a food processor and pulse to desired consistency.
-Add reserved liquid to desired consistency.
+- Transfer the salsa verde to a food processor and pulse.
+Add the reserved liquid to desired consistency.

-- Heat 1 1/2 cups of the salsa verde and 1 cup water in a large saucepan until simmering.
-Add tortilla chips and gently fold in with a wooden spoon until all the chips are coated.
-Transfer chips to a large serving dish.
+- To make the chilaquiles, heat 1 1/2 cups of the salsa verde and 1 cup water in a large saucepan until simmering.
+Add the tortilla chips and gently fold in with a wooden spoon until all the chips are coated and slightly softened.
+Transfer the chips to a large serving dish.
 Top with corn, black beans, avocado slices, chopped cilantro, and toasted pumpkin seeds.
 Serve immediately.